 Abstract: I develop a model in which a terrorist organization delegates tasks to recruits.
-The organization faces a classic principal-agent problem: it wants to assign sensitive tasks exclusively to the most extreme (and therefore reliable) recruits but cannot perfectly screen for commitment to the cause.
+The organization wants to assign sensitive tasks to the most reliable recruits but cannot perfectly identify commitment to the cause.
 In equilibrium, the organization interprets the desirability of a recruit’s opportunities in the civilian sector as a credible signal.
 When the recruit has attractive options available, the organization infers his commitment and gives him a sensitive task; when it is low, the organization conservatively assigns him a non-sensitive task.
-I then extend the model to allow for an external actor to endogenously improve economic conditions among the civilian population.
-Despite raising the opportunity cost of terrorism, such subsidies can increase the intensity of violence because they help the organization screen out uncommitted types.
+I then extend the model to allow for a third-party to endogenously improve economic conditions among the civilian population.
+Despite raising the opportunity cost of terrorism, such subsidies can increase violence because they help the organization identify committed types.